webis-de/corpus-viewer/README.md

 ## Installation
 1. run `./setup_virtualenv.sh` to setup the virtual environment and to install Django and Whoosh
+2. run `source venv_viewer/bin/activate` to active the virtual environment
-2. run `./setup_django.sh` to setup the required Django database tables
+3. run `./setup_django.sh` to setup the required Django database tables

 ## Quickstart
 1. run 'cd viewer-framework'